-From 31st July 2016, all organisations that provide NHS care or adult social care were legally (section 250 of the Health and Social Care Act 2012) required to follow the Accessible Information Standard.
+All organisations that provide NHS care or adult social care are legally (section 250 of the Health and Social Care Act 2012) required to follow the Accessible Information Standard.

 The Standard aims to make sure that people who have a disability, impairment or sensory loss are provided with information that they can easily read or understand with support so they can communicate effectively with health and social care services.